Stories from the Nakasendo

-The Nakasendo Trail is often remembered for its stone paths, mountain passes,
+The Nakasendo Trail is often remembered for its stone-paved paths, mountain passes, and beautifully preserved post towns.

-the Nakasendo are not found in famous views or historic buildings.
+But sometimes, the deepest memories of the Nakasendo are not found in famous views or historic buildings.

 They are found in people.

-In Magome-juku, one of the most beloved post towns along the old Samurai Road,
+In Magome-juku, one of the most beloved post towns along the old Samurai Road, there is a woman in her seventies.

-there is a woman in her seventies who quietly cleans the public restrooms as a volunteer.
+She quietly continues cleaning the public restrooms as a paid volunteer.

-She is not doing it for money.
 She is not doing it for recognition.

 Whenever I see her, she greets travelers with a warm smile.

 There is no performance in it.
-No explanation.
-No need to impress anyone.

 “Because it feels good when things become clean.